Information For Authors

 Conventions for special words:

-• Acronyms.
-The full form should be given in parentheses the first time it used in the text, thereafter the short form is sufficient.
+• The full name should be spelled out the first time it is used in the text, with the acronym in parentheses, e.g. Ministry of Environment, Forestry and Tourism (MEFT) – thereafter the acronym is sufficient.

-• Abbreviations.
-Except for entrenched language elements (like e.g., i.e., etc.), units of measurement and some genera (see below), write words out in full whenever possible.
-Newly created acronyms or abbreviations are acceptable only if they dramatically increase the paper’s readability, are defined at first use, and used consistently.
+• Except for entrenched language elements (like e.g., i.e., etc.), units of measurement and some genera (see above), write words out in full whenever possible.
+Newly created acronyms or abbreviations are acceptable only if they significantly enhance the paper’s readability, are defined at first use, and are used consistently.

-• Numbers.
-Use a decimal point, not a comma.
-Separate thousands with a space.
-Use words for numbers from one to ten, figures for numbers 11 and more.
+• Use a decimal point, not a comma.
+Separate thousands with a space and no comma.
+Spell out numbers from one to ten; figures for numbers 11 and more.

 • Where a direct quote or a specimen label includes non-metric units, add a metric conversion in square brackets, e.g. ‘5 miles [8 km] north of Windhoek’.
 Keep the degree of accuracy of the conversion similar to that of the original.